alexleach/secure-app-infrastructure/README.md

 The high-level components are illustrated in the above figure. `traefik` routes all incoming requests based on their HTTP `Host` or TCP `HostSNI` headers.
-The configured `Host` names are used by traefik to request appropriately named SSL certificates from an ACME compliant issuing CA. Any requests not matching a configured `Host` name will just be presented with a `404` Response.
+The configured `Host` rules are used by traefik to request appropriately named SSL certificates from an ACME compliant issuing CA. Any requests not matching a configured `Host` name will just be presented with a `404` Response.
 HTTP requests are then filtered by the `modsecurity` Core Rule Set.
 If all is okay